-A will is a legal document that outlines your wishes for how your property will be distributed after your death and who will take care of your minor children if you should die before they reach adulthood.
-Wills are an important part of any estate plan.
-If you die without a will, your last wishes may not be carried out.
+A will is a legal document that outlines your wishes for how your property will be distributed after your death.
+In your will, you can also name who will take care of your minor children if you should die before they reach adulthood.
+Wills are an essential part of any estate plan.
+If you die without a will, your last wishes may not be fulfilled.
 Your heirs may also be forced to spend a great deal of time and money settling your estate.

 For a will to be legal and valid in Texas, it must meet the following requirements: